fdrennan/sta309/r-help/12-testing-hypotheses.md

 	> 2 * pt(abs(ts.t), lower.tail=F, df=n-1)

 R also automates this process for us!
-All we have to do is to run the following command, which does all of the work for us:
+All we have to do is to use the `t.test` function, which does all of the work for us:

 	> t.test(survey$sleep, mu=8)